 - Location: Kamo River

-- Kyoto Insider’s Tip: For a pleasant picnic, consider picking up some snacks and beverages from a nearby 7-11 and enjoy a relaxing lunch by the river.
+- Kyoto Insider’s Tip: Stop by 7-11 to grab some food and drinks, and enjoy a casual lunch by the river.

 24. Day trip to Nara: A Humbling Experience with Deer